|

 - Read passwords from the given file rather than using getpwnam(3).

-vaguely.
-That means each line should look something like:
+Each line of the file should look something like:

-encrypted password and additional data; that data will be ignored by
+appear after the encrypted password; that data will be ignored by

-(which comes with Apache) can do so and it's a quick job with Perl (see
+passwords, but OpenSSL can do so and it's also a quick job with Perl

 A line in filename for the user